kingjbradz/JordanBradley_T1A3/README.md

 **Read:**

-This option is split into two parts.
+This option is split into two features.
 Upon loading this section, the user is prompted by a request asking if the user would either like to see 'Chore Types' or 'Chore History'.
 If the user selects chore types, they will see the relevant types of chore available as per the Do section.
 If the user selects 'Chore History', they will be able to see all previous chores logged with relevant dates, times, chore types and names of the persons who did said chore.

 **Create:**